 Then you can call each gas provider directly to get more information about plans.
 However, this can be incredibly time consuming.
 Instead, you can compare Sydney gas plans the easy way with iSelect, and select the one which suits you.

 Finding a company to manage your gas installation in Sydney shouldn’t be too hard.
 The difficulty is often in deciding which plan is right for you.
 The NSW government has suggested questions to ask2 when you’re comparing gas suppliers.
 Here’s what you should consider:

-Any company providing gas and electricity in Sydney must also specify the length of the contract, the cooling-off period, and the full terms and conditions.
+Any company providing gas in Sydney must also specify the length of the contract, the cooling-off period, and the full terms and conditions.

 All gas providers in Sydney offer standard retail contracts with core conditions.
 There aren’t any exit fees, and you can change your supplier any time you choose.
 However, you may prefer to negotiate a better deal under a market retail contract - it all just depends on your circumstances.
 If you’re unsure, the standard retail option may be better, this is because you can follow the market until you find a better deal.

 Remember to make sure your gas fitter holds a current registration with NSW Fair Trading.
 This rule applies to any type of gas connection in Sydney, whether you’re installing new equipment, or maintaining and servicing existing parts.
 You can check a gas fitter’s licence online3.

 NSW Fair Trading controls all gas connections and installations.
 These include natural gas, butane, and LPG.
 Make sure you know your type of gas before buying gas appliances.

 Make sure any appliance, whether new or used, has a label approving it for use in NSW.
 These have undergone tests for safety, combustion, efficiency, durability, and serviceability.
 Never risk your insurance cover for a saving elsewhere.